awsdocs/amazon-translate-developer-guide/doc_source/get-started-cli.md

 # Step 4: Getting Started \(AWS CLI\)<a name="get-started-cli"></a>

-In the following exercises , you use the AWS command line interface \(AWS CLI\) to translate text\.
+In the following exercises, you use the AWS command line interface \(AWS CLI\) to translate text\.
 To complete these exercises, you need to be familiar with the CLI and have a text editor\.
 For more information, see [Step 2: Set Up the AWS Command Line Interface \(AWS CLI\)](setup-awscli.md)\.

 There are two ways to use the CLI to translate text with Amazon Translate\.
 For short text, you can provide the text that you want to translate as a parameter of the `translate-text` command\.
 For longer text, you can provide the source language, target language, and text in a JSON file\.